aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/understanding.md

 }
 ```

-As explained earlier, Cluster Access Management API allows the combination of upstream RBAC with Access Policies supporting allow and pass (but not deny) on Kubernetes AuthZ decisions regarding API server requests.
-A deny descision will happen when both, the upstream RBAC and Amazon EKS authorizers can't determine the outcome of a request evaluation.
+As explained earlier, Cluster Access Management API allows the combination of upstream RBAC with Access Policies supporting allow and pass (but not deny) on Kubernetes AuthZ decision regarding API server requests.
+A deny decision will happen when both, the upstream RBAC and Amazon EKS authorizers can't determine the outcome of a request evaluation.
 The below diagram illustrates the workflow followed by Cluster Access Management API to provide Authentication and Authorization for AWS IAM Principals to Amazon EKS Clusters.

 ![CAM Auth Workflow](./assets/cam-workflow.png)